Turks in the Tang military: Historical significance

-The Turkic soldiers and generals that worked in the Chinese garrisons of Central Asia spurred Turkic migration into the area.
+The Turkic soldiers and generals that worked in the Tang garrisons of Central Asia spurred Turkic migration into the area.
 The Turkic language and culture of the Tang soldiers there gradually displaced the indigenous Indo-European languages.
 The native languages of Sogdian and Tokharian disappeared as the Turkic languages spread in the Tarim Basin.

-The Tang dynasty declined after the An Shi Rebellion, and the dynasty eventually fell in 907.
-During the Five Dynasties and Ten Kingdoms period, an era of upheaval following the dynasty's collapse, many of the kingdoms in China were ruled by families of Turkic ancestry.
-The Shatuo Turks founded the Later Tang in 923, the Later Jin in 936, and the Later Han in 947.
-Eventually, the Han Chinese Song dynasty conquered all the Shatuo Turks, uniting all the states once again.
+The Tang dynasty declined after the An–Shi Rebellion and eventually fell in 907.
+During the subsequent Five Dynasties and Ten Kingdoms period, several of the dynasties were ruled by families of Turkic ancestry.
+The Shatuo Turks founded the Later Tang in 923, the Later Jin in 936, the Later Han in 947, and the Northern Han in 951.